Bumpin Uglies

-Bumpin Uglies is an American punk reggae band from Annapolis, Maryland.

-The band's music features a "melody-driven, free-spirited blend of ska, reggae, and punk with a strong focus on lyrics and crowd-pleasing grooves."

-The band's influences are a mix of ska-punk and reggae drawn from pioneering bands Sublime, Bad Religion, Reel Big Fish, and Goldfinger.
+Bumpin Uglies is an American band from Annapolis, Maryland.
+AllMusic described their music as a "melody-driven, free-spirited blend of ska, reggae, and punk with a strong focus on lyrics and crowd-pleasing grooves."
+The band was influenced by pioneering bands Sublime, Bad Religion, Reel Big Fish, and Goldfinger.

 History

 Formation and Free Candy (2008–2011)

 The group was founded in 2008 by guitarist and vocalist Brandon Hardesty, and percussionist Zach Pfefferkorn.
 The band name came from Zach, who threw out the idea of Bumpin' Uglies as they were trying to think of the funniest and most memorable band name possible.

 Later, Ben McNulty joined as a bass player and Keenan Leader joined as the drummer.
 Since then the band has refined its sound with complimentary musicians, ending with the current band consisting of Brandon Hardesty, Dave Wolf, T.J.
 Haslett, and Ethan Lichtenberger.

 The band's first full-length album Free Candy was released on June 11, 2011, and was a strong debut.
 The release party was thrown at "The Whiskey", a former music venue in Annapolis, Maryland.
 It featured the singles "Addictive Personality" and "Hallucinations".